 All the investment income, and more, can go in paying fees.
 The industry circumvents this problem by not being transparent.
 Fees, income and capital are commingled into a single figure, the unit price.
 Monthly fees are deducted, but are hidden within the unit price.
 Markets and the unit price rise over time, so the investor is not aware of the fee deductions.

-There are serious tax issues.
+There are major tax disadvantages.
 New investors inherit the fund’s unrealised capital gains on the stocks it owns, and will be required to pay tax on these gains when the stocks are sold!
 New investors dilute unrealised capital losses, which disadvantages existing unitholders.
 Capital losses cannot be distributed to unit holders to offset against personal capital gains outside the fund.

 Managed funds lack transparency because capital, income and fees are commingled into a single figure, the unit price.